sundararajana/panama-foreign/README.md

 "jrtf:/" URI scheme instead of "jrt:/" scheme.

 The System property "foreign.jrtfs.debug" can be set to true for debugging the foreign-jrtfs.

+javac command line to use the new jrtfs is as follows:

+javac -J--add-modules=jdk.incubator.foreign -J-Duse.foreign.jrtfs=true Main.java